Everything You Need to Know About Pruning Pepper Plants

 Why Is Pruning Pepper Plants Important?

-According to Homestead and Chill, topping a pepper plant seedling will help it grow side branches, which bear more flowers, and eventually fruit.
-Topping isn’t exclusive to peppers—it’s also useful for tomatoes, eggplant and other nightshades.
+According to Homestead and Chill, topping pepper plant seedlings will help them grow side branches, which bear more flowers, and eventually fruit.
+Topping isn’t exclusive to peppers—it’s also useful for tomato gardens, eggplant and other nightshades.

 You don’t have to top your pepper plants.
 The benefits depend on the plants themselves and their environment.
-In addition to bearing more peppers, topped pepper plants are less top-heavy, which makes them easier to support with a cage or plant stand.
+In addition to bearing more peppers, pruning pepper plants means they’re less top-heavy and easier to support with a cage or plant stand.
 They’ll also be bushier, making the peppers less susceptible to burning.

 There is one slight hangup: topped pepper plants will take a little longer to bear fruit.
 So if you live somewhere with a short growing season, sit this one out.